 The only requirement is a valid Commercial Pilot Licence (CPL) or an Airline Transport Pilot Licence (ATPL).
 Training can commence whilst you are in the process of completing your CPL.

-- 20 hours of practical flight instructor training (patter) of which 5 hours may be completed on a Simulator
+- 20 hours of practical flight instructor training (patter) of which 5 hours may be completed on a Simulator.

-- 20 hours of ground briefings
+- 80 hours of ground briefings.

-- Pass a practical skills test in lecturing and air exercises with a Designated Flight Examiner
+- Pass a practical skills test in lecturing and air exercises with a Designated Flight Examiner.

 - Applied Meteorology and Navigation

-- Principles of Flight and Legislation
+- Principles of Flight and Aircraft Technical and General

-It is essential to know that the minimum hours required by the South African Civil Aviation Authority (SACAA) to obtain a licence are just a guideline.
+It is essential to know that the minimum hours required by the South African Civil Aviation Authority (SACAA) to obtain a licence is a guideline.
 It is unusual for a student to achieve the level of competency within these hour constraints as every individual has different rates of learning and understanding.
 Aptitude plays a major role in your progression and therefore additional training to meet the standards expected in testing, might lead to additional hours of training.